Stephen-Spence/BPM/README.md

 # BPM
-An example of some work i have completed in BPM
+This is an assignment task i have completed at QUT in the field of BPM